Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 For anyone new here's a breakdown of what is what.
 ![](/images/what_is_what.png)

-RED - Motor turned 90 degrees (see more further above)
+RED - Motor turned 90 degrees (Formbot 300X300 kit)

 PINK - This is the on off switch for the heated bed, it's not an invertor as one might think.
 In the Voron documentation this is called the AC BED CONTROL.